In the previous post we discussed about:

-History of Winston Churchill - Part 4
+Timeline of Winston Churchill - Preschool

 In this post I will consolidate Nobel Prize details and last years of Winston Churchill.